Hstellar/Conversational_Question_Anwering_System/FlowQA/README.md

 python train_CoQA.py --name model_name --epoches 10 --batch_size 2

-Achieved f1 score of 77 using Dev data
+Achieved f1 score of 77 using dev data

 ## Steps to run the code
 #### Step 1:
 ```shell
 ./download.sh
 ```
---> Run the above command to install the required libraries, download the Glove pre-trained embeddings and  CoQA train and dev data.
+--> Run the above command to install the required libraries, download the Glove pre-trained embeddings, CoQA train and dev data.

 #### Step 2:
 preprocess the data files using command: